-One day she finds out that in another school students care about wildlife and those who do, wear a green ribbon.
+One day she finds out that a nearby school students care about wildlife.
+The students that care about wildlife wear a green ribbon.
 Soon Alba will be likely to wear a green ribbon too.
-This time Alba doesn’t feel pressured.
+This time Alba is not pressured.
 By wearing the ribbon, Alba expresses her ideologies and makes a social statement.

 Integrating the concept of identity is crucial to socialise change, and equally important, choosing the messenger of your communication campaign.
 We are likely to welcome information coming from someone with whom we identify, share cultural views, traditions and narratives.

 Furthermore, when using communication to socialise change, it is crucial to promote desirable behaviours.
 As apparent as it seems, sometimes we lose track of our objectives or tend to reiterate undesired behaviours.